iptch/go-techbier-2024/theory-slides.md

 # Agenda

 - Go Basics
+- Standard Library
 - Standard Types and Syntax
+- Arrays, Slices, Maps
 - Structs
+- References and Pointers
 - Functions and Methods
+- Control Structures
+- Dealing with JSON

+**You are up!**

 - Interfaces

-- References and Pointers
-- Control Structures
+**You are up!**

 - Imports
-- Dealing with JSON
-- Standard Library
 - Go Management Tools

+**You are up!**

 ---